back

 Asking for Any Kind of Payment Upfront

-Any unverified services asking for payment to lower your monthly payments, consolidate federal student loans, switch student loan repayment plans, refinance student loans, or see if you qualify for student loan forgiveness are likely scamming you.
+Any unverified services asking for payment to lower your monthly payments, consolidate federal student loans, switch school loan repayment plans, refinance student loans, or see if you qualify for loan forgiveness are likely scamming you.
 All of these can be done with the help of the Department of Education or your official federal student loan servicer, who both offer entirely free assistance.

 Do not give your credit card number or bank account information to any debt relief company that wants to charge you any kind of upfront or monthly fees.